JuliaStats/DataArrays.jl/spec/literals.md

 Note the added `1` created during the rewriting of the array literal.
-This value is called a `stub` and is always the first value found in the literal array that is not `null`.
+This value is called a `stub` and is always the first value found in the literal array that is not `missing`.
 The use of stubs explains two important properties of the `@data` and `@pdata` macros:

 * If the entries of the array literal are not fixed values, but function calls, these function calls must be pure.
 Otherwise the impure funcion may be called more times than expected.
-* It is not possible to specify a literal DataArray that contains only `null` values.
+* It is not possible to specify a literal DataArray that contains only `missing` values.
-* None of the variables used in a literal array can be called `null`.
+* None of the variables used in a literal array can be called `missing`.
 This is just good style anyway, so it is not much of a limitation.

 # Limitations

 We restate the limitations noted above:

 * If the entries of the array literal are not fixed values, but function calls, these function calls must be pure.
 Otherwise the impure funcion may be called more times than expected.
-* It is not possible to specify a literal DataArray that contains only `null` values.
+* It is not possible to specify a literal DataArray that contains only `missing` values.
-* None of the variables used in a literal array can be called `null`.
+* None of the variables used in a literal array can be called `missing`.
 This is just good style anyway, so it is not much of a limitation.

-Note that the latter limitation is not very important, because a DataArray with only `null` values is already problematic because it has no well-defined type in Julia.
+Note that the latter limitation is not very important, because a DataArray with only `missing` values is already problematic because it has no well-defined type in Julia.

 One final limitation is that the rewriting rules are not able to